fenago/deep-learning-time-series-forecasting/chapter_12/Lab10.md

 ### Case Study 3: Seasonality

-Themonthly mean temperaturesdataset summarizes the monthly average air temperatures in
+The monthly mean temperaturesdataset summarizes the monthly average air temperatures in
 Nottingham Castle, England from 1920 to 1939 in degrees Fahrenheit.
 For more information on this dataset, see Chapter 11 where it was introduced.
 You can download the dataset directly